2019-2020 Verification Information

 - What must I do if I am selected for Verification?

-- What happens if I update my FAFSA and it is selected for verification after funds were already credited?
+- What happens if I update my FAFSA and it is selected for verification after funds were already disbursed?

 - Where do I submit my financial aid documents?

-- I'm confused or unsure of what to do.
-Who can I call to get help?
+- If I am confused or unsure of what to do, whom can I contact to get help?

 - Why am I being asked for high school completion status?

-- What is an Identity and Statement of Education Purpose?
+- What is the Identity and Statement of Educational Purpose?